Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains the default async behavior and when to use sync mode via 'wait=true', including a timeout constraint.
-It does not explicitly state when not to use or mention sibling alternatives, but the guidance is clear for the primary choice.
+The description explains the default async behavior and how to switch to sync mode via wait=true, including the timeout constraint.
+While it does not explicitly mention when not to use this tool or compare to alternatives, the usage context (submit vs. manage/list) is clear from the tool name and siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.